DavidAntunezPerez/programmed-polls-backend-rest-api/README.md

   - Edit Polls: Modify existing polls, including changing options and updating descriptions.
   - Delete Polls: Remove polls that are no longer needed.

-- Schedule Polls *(Not developed yet)*: Set start and end dates for polls, allowing them to be automatically published and closed at specified times and schedule polls to run on a recurring basis (daily, weekly, monthly).
+- Schedule Polls *(Working since v0.3.0)*: Set start and end dates for polls, allowing them to be automatically published and closed at specified times and schedule polls to run on a recurring basis (daily, weekly, monthly).

 - Voting Mechanism *(Not developed yet)*:
   - Cast Votes: Users can vote on active polls, with each vote being securely recorded.